 Post your older content that is still relevant using the LinkedIn publishing platform.
 I’ve done this with my most popular blog post, and it’s resulted in additional exposure, more engagement, and some great leads.

 One of my most popular blog posts on the Top Dog Social Media blog was on LinkedIn etiquette.
-I decided to republish that blog post on LinkedIn Publisher, and currently, I have had over 150,000 views of that article on LinkedIn over the past four years.
+I decided to republish that blog post on LinkedIn Publisher, and currently, I have had over 220,000 views of that article since I posted it.

 Blogging may already do this for you, but now you have a convenient distribution platform the moment you hit “Publish.”

-LinkedIn helps you bolsters your authority with those who are doing a little research on you by showcasing your latest Publisher post right on your profile, just below the top profile box.
+LinkedIn helps you bolsters your authority with those who are doing a little research on you by showcasing your latest Publisher post right on your profile, in the Featured section just under your About section.

 It can also offer social proof, when people start to engage – like, comment or share – your article, it further increases your reach and your authority.